-Below, the Edinboro University Police Department provides answers to some of the more frequently asked questions it receives from students and parents.
+Below, the PennWest Edinboro Police Department provides answers to some of the more frequently asked questions it receives from students and parents.

 Decals are used for identification.
 They enable us to determine who is responsible for vehicles, thereby identifying individuals permitted to park in specific places.
 The University has selected and marked lots for use by different groups that bring vehicles onto campus.
 Parking decals identify which vehicles are authorized to park in particular lots.
 Decals also assist us when it is necessary to locate a vehicle owner due to an emergency (e.g., if a parked vehicle is blocked in by another vehicle, gas is leaking from a vehicle, etc.).